-The Office of the Commonwealth Ombudsman (the Office) can investigate complaints about the immigration functions of the Department of Home Affairs.
+The Office of the Commonwealth Ombudsman (the Office) holds a specialist role overseeing the immigration functions of the Department of Home Affairs.

 What we can help you with:

-We can investigate complaints about the administrative actions taken by:
+We can investigate complaints about the administrative actions taken by the Department of Home Affairs or the Australian Border Force.
+These can include:

 - detention issues